Higher Dimensional Versions of the Douglas-Ahlfors Identities: Introduction

-The writing of the paper is divided into three sections. \S 2 deals with the forms of $A(u)$ in the harmonic function setting.
+In the sequel the writing of the paper is divided into three sections. \S 2 deals with the forms of $A(u)$ in the harmonic function setting.
 Pursuing Douglas's idea, the section proceeds fundamental computations based on the spherical Fourier-Laplace expansions. \S 3 gives the forms of $A(u)$ in the quaternionic setting.
 The quaternionic setting is different from ${\mathbb R}^4,$ for itself possesses a regular function theory, or a Cauchy-Riemann structure, as in the one-complex variable case.
 In \S 4 the forms of $A(u)$ in the Clifford algebra setting is presented.
-The Clifford setting is different from the harmonic, and different from the quaternionic one either, for the domain of the functions in the case is the linear Euclidean space, not an algebra, and the range of the functions, although being an algebra, is not divisible.
-Clifford algebra provides Euclidean space a Cauchy-Riemann structure.
-In the present work some critical computations concerning monogenic functions and the Clifford Schwarz kernel are spelt out that would be new in the foundation of Clifford analysis.
+The Clifford setting is different from the harmonic, and different from the quaternionic one either, for the domain of the functions in the case is the linear Euclidean space, not an algebra, and the range of the functions, although being an algebra, is not divisible, and nor commutative either.
+Clifford algebra provides Euclidean space with a Cauchy-Riemann structure as well.
+The Clifford Cauchy-Riemann equations, however, are not as convenient as for the quaternionic case.
+For our purpose some critical computations concerning monogenic functions and the Clifford Schwarz kernel are spelt out that would be new in the foundation of Clifford analysis.